 By far one of the most popular virtual classrooms out there – so popular in fact, that it has become the tool to reach for regardless if you’re meeting with friends, have a business call with workmates, or attend an online class.

-Zoom has all the basic features of a virtual classroom, such as screen sharing, screen record, group and private chat features as well as break-out rooms.
+Zoom has all the basic features of a virtual classroom, such as screen sharing, screen record, group and private chat features as well as break-out rooms — perfect for interactive training.
 Calls with Zoom are accessible anywhere at any time through all mobile devices.
 Zoom is free software, but it requires a premium account for calls including more than 5 people.

 Blackboard has been designed as a solution for institutions that aim at delivering engaging content for students and employees alike.
 It focuses on creating a community of like-minded people to enhance peer-to-peer collaboration.